 What After MBBS Abroad?
-PG Options in India & Abroad
+Best PG Options in India and Overseas Explained

 After earning an MBBS degree from a foreign country, many graduates find themselves at a crossroads.
 Their next steps largely depend on their aspirations, whether they wish to return to India and practice, or continue their medical journey abroad through further studies or specialisation.
 The decision should be based on multiple factors including recognition of the degree, availability of postgraduate seats, long-term career goals, and personal preferences.